ivandotv/docker-wordpress-image/README.md

 # WordPress images for development and production

-These images are built from the official WordPress `PHP-fpm` images, with some added functionality.
+These images are built from the official WordPress `PHP-fpm` images, with some added functionality (script hooks).

 All images come bundled with: